The Definition of Improved Land in Real Estate

 - Zoning permits: Zoning permits enforce zoning ordinances.
 Permits must generally be granted for all uses and structures.

-A county or municipality must first determine the accepted uses for vacant land in developing a plan for growth, as well as proportions for each use and rules for implementation of the plan.
+A county or municipality must first determine the accepted uses for vacant land in developing a plan for growth, as well as proportions for each use and rules for the implementation of the plan.
 Depending on the area, this might include using land for residential, commercial, or industrial purposes, or it might include parks and green belts, community facilities, or flood control.

 Zoning codes, laws, or ordinances control many facets of land use, including what can be built upon it and how the structures can be used.
 They include: